 - Two Super Multi-Activity Center Gym and Court spaces, with two regulation basketball and volleyball courts in each, with integrated goals for indoor soccer (The current single court MAC Gym will be renovated for other uses.)

-- Special Events Gym (This court space will include two basketball and volleyball courts, and include batting cages and floor hockey goals.)
+- Special Events Gym (This court space will include two basketball and volleyball courts, and include a batting cage and floor hockey goals.)

-- Fitness and Instructional Pool (The new pool will be slightly warmer in temperature, and will feature a jetted fitness channel, in-water volleyball court and basketball hoops.
+- Fitness/Instructional Pool and Spa (The new pool will be slightly warmer in temperature, and will feature a jetted fitness channel, in-water volleyball court and basketball hoops.
 The new spa will be approximately four times the size of the old Spa and will feature natural rock look with a waterfall.
 The Dry Sauna will reopen).

 Spaces in Renovation

 The renovation phase of construction is expected to take place between January 2016 and Summer 2016.
 The completed expansion and renovation is planned to be fully operational by Fall semester 2016.
 The following facilities will be included in the renovated space:

 - Adventure Center with free-standing Climbing Wall, Bouldering Wall, instructional space, Bicycle Repair Center, and Outdoor Equipment Check-Out (Planned for the current MAC Gym.)